mongodb/docs-c/source/docs-libmongoc/mongoc_read_concern_t.rst

 MONGOC_READ_CONCERN_LEVEL_SNAPSHOT      Level "snapshot".
 4.0
 ======================================  =========================== =====================

-For the sake of compatibility with future versions of MongoDB, :symbol:`mongoc_read_concern_set_level` allows any string, not just this list of known read concern levels.
+For the sake of compatibility with future versions of MongoDB, :ref:`mongoc_read_concern_set_level` allows any string, not just this list of known read concern levels.

 See `Read Concern Levels <https://www.mongodb.com/docs/manual/reference/read-concern/#read-concern-levels>`_ in the MongoDB manual for more information about the individual read concern levels.